Microclimate Factors in Your Garden: Why They’re Important

-Plant tags, gardening reference books, and online descriptions will tell you how much sun that plant needs to thrive.
+Plant tags, gardening reference books, and online descriptions will tell you how much sun a plant needs to thrive.

 It’s not enough to understand your overall climate and sun exposure.
 Microclimates can dictate what plants will survive in what parts of your yard.